ADVRHumanoids/modular_hhcm/README.md

 ```

 A generic URDF file can be selected to be opened by the online tool or the **ModularBot_new.urdf.xacro** file to start building a modular robot.
-While creating the robot the file **ModularBot_test.urdf.xacro** will be modified, and can then be opened by rviz or Gazebo.
+While creating the robot the file **ModularBot.urdf.xacro** will be modified, and can then be opened by rviz or Gazebo.
+Also urdf, srdf, joint map, etc. files will be created in the configs folder of the superbuild.

 To launch rviz: